 For those who are super strong and well-trained, that’s not a problem.
 These people can happily enjoy the very light softness of a Skechers shoe.
 Additionally, for those who don’t take too many steps at work, the flexibility of the Skechers is unlikely to surmount the capacity of your balance muscles.

 Just remember, if you wear a flexible shoe and get sore in your legs and feet, some extra support is certainly in order.
-And I wouldn’t truly be a podiatrist if I didn’t sneakily recommend some calf raise exercises as well!
+And I wouldn’t truly be a podiatrist if I didn’t sneakily recommend some calf push-up exercises as well!

 Bottom line, if you’re sore, your nursing shoe HAS to past the bend and twist test and be comparable to the structural soundness of your runner!